 you should know...

 The City is committed to managing its biosolids in an environmentally sound, socially acceptable, and cost-effective manner.
 We are constantly reviewing the program and incorporating continual improvements.
-Recently the City completed an interim audit of their biosolids EMS Program.
-The re-verification audit was performed on June 16 to September 2, 2014 by a team of City Employees trained to be internal auditors.
-The auditors verified that the City’s biosolids program meets the requirements of National Biosolids Partnership (NBP) Biosolids Management Program (BMP) and recommended continued certification in the NBP BMP at the Platinum Level status.
+Recently the City completed an interim audit of their Biosolids EMS Program.
+The audit was performed September 28 to October 1, 2015 by a 3rd party auditor.
+The auditor verified that the City’s biosolids program meets the requirements of the National Biosolids Partnership (NBP) Biosolids Management Program (BMP) and recommended continued certification in the NBP BMP at the Platinum Level status.
 To view a summary of the findings and the final audit report click here.

 The management of biosolids is supported by several divisions within the Bureau of Sanitation.
 Each division is important in helping the City manage its biosolids in a safe and environmentally sound manner.
 Listed below are the mission statements for each division.
 The management team organizational chart is available for download in Adobe Acrobat format.